jonmorrissmith/RpiTrainDisplay/README.md

 ## Some RGB matrix boards.
 I purchased [three P2, 5V, 128*64 pixel colour modules with a HUB75E interface from Ali Express](https://www.aliexpress.com/item/32913063042.html).

 Three is a good size and three is limit for a chain of panels with the matrix library I used.
-However you could have up to three rows - which might be nice (note to self - explore this option.
-It might "just work")
+However you could have up to three rows of three.

 There are a myriad sellers on Ali Express and elsewhere.
 I suspect there's little to differentiate between offerings.

 ## A Raspberry Pi